-17.1 - Care and maintenance
+16.1 - Care and maintenance

-This section must be brought to the attention of the user by the installer so that the user can make the necessary arrangements with a qualified service agency for the periodic care and maintenance of the heater.
-User must check its heater follow Figure 17-1 column "User maintenance".
-The installer must also inform the user that the lack of proper care and maintenance of this heater and any fuel burning equipment may result in an hazardous condition.
+This Section must be brought to the attention of the user by the installer so that the user can make the necessary arrangements with a qualified service agency for the periodic care and maintenance of the appliance.
+User must check its appliance follow Figure 16-1 column "User maintenance".
+The installer must also inform the user that the lack of proper care and maintenance of this appliance and any fuel burning equipment may result in an hazardous condition.

-Installer should discuss contents of Section 16 (User's section) with the user.
+Installer should discuss contents of Section 15 (User's Section) with the user.